neurolibre/full-stack-server/README.md

 > Throughout the rest of this section, **`<type>`** refers to either `preview` or `preprint`.

-#### Flask, Gunicorn and other Python dependencies
+#### Flask, Gunicorn, Celery, and other Python dependencies

 This documentation assumes that the server host is a Ubuntu VM.
 To install Python dependencies, we are going to use virtual environments.

 Ensure that python3 (3.6.9 or later) is available: